timkendrick/timkendrick.github.io/_posts/blog/2016-03-22-switching-to-vim.md

 ## So, should I bother learning Vim?

-I know this is a bit of a cop-out, but... it's up to you.
  If you actively want to learn Vim then you should definitely go for it – I'm sure you'll enjoy it.
 If you think Vim doesn't sound like your kind of thing, then don't bother learning it.
 It'll only infuriate you.

 If you find yourself in the position I was in, vaguely intending to investigate Vim when you find the time, that suggests to me that you'd benefit from biting the bullet and throwing yourself into it at some point.
 It won't necessarily revolutionize your life, but it could well become your favorite code editor.
 I'd approach it a bit like learning a new programming language, and save it for a rainy day(/week) when you don't have any deadlines looming.
-For reference, it took me a week or two of bashing my head against the wall with Vim to reach approximately the same level of productivity as with Sublime Text – maybe a better inroad would be something like Sublime's [Vintage Mode](https://www.sublimetext.com/docs/3/vintage.html), or Atom's [vim-mode](https://atom.io/packages/vim-mode-plus), which I haven't tried but could potentially be a great middle-ground for getting accustomed to motions and modal editing (and would perhaps offer a better all-round experience than pure Vim).
+For reference, it took me a week or two of bashing my head against the wall with Vim to reach approximately the same level of productivity as with Sublime Text.
 If that rainy day never seems to arrive, I'd recommend a 3-part fracture to your proximal humerus to speed the decision.

+> Update: I'd now strongly recommend starting with Atom's [vim-mode](https://atom.io/packages/vim-mode-plus) or Sublime's [Vintage Mode](https://www.sublimetext.com/docs/3/vintage.html), as these offer an fairly accurate simulation of Vim's core editing experience without any of the shortcomings highlighted above.

 ## Epilogue